lucia-auth/lucia/documentation/src/pages/learn/basics/manage-users.md

 title: "Manage users"
 ---

-Updating the current user will not be automatically reflected in the client.
-Make sure to refresh the page after it.

 ## Update users

 Lucia provides few methods to update the user, one for each user attribute.
-Lucia currently does not provide a way to update the user id; please open a new issue if you encounter a use case for it.
-All of the methods return the updated user.
+Lucia currently does not provide a way to update the user id.
+You do not need to re-issue the session as the session is tied to the user id.

 ### Provider id